Our top picks of timely offers from our partners

 • Identity theft insurance

-Yes, $1 million for all plans
+Yes, at least $1 million with all plans

 Pros